ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 - `strtol()` converts the string to a `long` and provides detailed error checking.
 - `endptr` is used to determine where the conversion stopped, which can help identify invalid characters in the string.

+Q: Are signals always received in the same order they are sent?

+A: Not if they are sent very close together.
+The OS might choose to reorder the signals if it thinks one is more important than the others.

+Q: Is that always true?

+A: It depends on the platform.
+On most versions of Cygwin, for example, the signals will always be sent and received in the same order.
+But in general, we shouldn't rely on it.

+Q: If I send the same signal twice, will it be received twice by the process?

+A: Again, it depends.
+On Linux and the Mac, if the same signal is repeated very quickly, the kernel might choose to only send the signal once to the process.
+On Cygwin, it will always send both signals.
+But again, we shouldn't assume that just because we sent the same signal twice, it will be received twice.

+#### Chapter 10 - Bullet Points

+- The OS talks to processes using signals.
+- Programs are normally stopped using signals.
+- When a process receives a signal, it runs a handler.
+- For most error signals, the default handler stops the program.
+- Handlers can be replaced with `signal()` function.
+- We can send signals to ourselves with `raise()`.
+- The interval timer sends `SIGALRM` signals.
+- The `alarm()` function sets the interval timer.
+- There is one timer per process.
+- Don't use `sleep()` and `alarm()` at the same time.
+- `kill` sends signals to a process.
+- `kill -KILL` will always kill a process.
+- `exit()` stops the program immediately.
+- `waitpid()` waits for a process to finish.
+- `fileno()` finds the descriptor.
+- `dup2()` duplicates a data stream.
+- `pipe()` creates a communication pipe.
+- Processes can communicate using pipes.
+- Signals are messages from the OS.
+- A program can send signals to itself with `raise()`.
+- `sigaction()` lets us handle signals.
+- `alarm()` sends a `SIGALRM` after a few seconds.

+---

+### Chapter 11 - Sockets and Networking